e-Learning Blog

 Moodle Implementation Support and Operation Services

-On January 20, 2021 (Wednesday), we held a web seminar on the theme of "Case Study of Articulate Storyline Utilization in the Medical Field: Editing and Translation of e-Learning Content" and had many participants.
+On January 20, 2021 (Wednesday), we held a webinar on the theme "Case Studies of Using Articulate Storyline in the Medical Field - Methods and Challenges of Editing and Translating e-Learning Content," and many people participated.

-Here, we would like to share the questions and answers received during the seminar.
+Here, we will introduce the questions and answers received during the seminar.

-Q What are the criteria for deciding whether to use Storyline or Rise when editing from a PowerPoint presentation?
+Q Is there a criterion for deciding whether to use Storyline or Rise when editing from PowerPoint materials?

 A When using PowerPoint materials, it is often recommended to use Storyline or Studio.

-The reason for Rise conversion in the case of a major equipment manufacturer was to expand the range of use beyond the conventional usage purposes and learning environments.
+In the case of a major equipment manufacturer, the transition to Rise was a means to expand its usage beyond traditional purposes and learning environments.

-As it is a web-based content, it has features such as being able to optimize for smartphones (without reducing font size).
+Since it is web-based content, it has features such as being optimized for smartphones (the text size does not become smaller).

 https://articulate.com/360/rise

-Q Not a localization issue, but when I put Japanese in Storyline, the line breaks often become strange.
-Is there any solution?
+Q This is not a localization issue, but I often find that when I input Japanese into Storyline, the line breaks become misaligned.
+Is there any solution for this?

-A At the moment, measures such as using [Enter] for line breaks and [Shift]+[Enter] for line breaks without changing paragraphs are necessary.
-There is a possibility that these issues will be improved in future updates.
+A At this time, measures such as line breaks with [Enter] and line breaks without changing paragraphs with [Shift]+[Enter] are necessary.
+There is a possibility that improvements will be made in future updates.

-A The method may change depending on the timing of the error.
+A The method will change depending on the timing of typographical errors.

-It can be corrected in the Word manuscript and recorded in the translation support tool, and will be reflected in subsequent content.
+It can be corrected in the Word document and recorded in the translation support tool, which will be reflected in subsequent content.

 ・Timing after content creation:

 Re-editing will be done on editing files such as Storyline.
-Further investigation is necessary, including the possibility of affecting other courses.
+Investigation is necessary, including the possibility of affecting other courses.

-A If there are no error displays or discomfort in the edited file or exported content, no changes are necessary.
-However, in reality, one of the Japanese fonts may be reflected, so we recommend replacing it with any English font for management and appearance.
-In addition, in Storyline, you can use the [Find/Replace] function to [Replace fonts] (font replacement) (adjustment is required for display collapse after replacement).
+A If there are no error messages or discomfort in the edited file or the exported content, no changes are necessary.
+However, in practice, one of the Japanese fonts is reflected, and for management and aesthetic reasons, it is recommended to replace it with any Western font.
+Additionally, in Storyline, you can use the [Find/Replace] function to [Replace fonts] (font replacement) (adjustments may be needed after replacement).

-Q It may be due to the PC environment, but in Storyline360, Japanese input cannot be directly entered on the slide and I am entering Japanese in a window that appears there.
+Q It may be due to the PC environment, but I cannot input Japanese directly onto the slide in Storyline360; instead, a window appears where I input Japanese.

-A Please understand that this is the specification.
-Previously, it was in a format that could be directly entered, but there were issues such as being finalized during input, and it has been improved.
-Inputting in a separate window is a method that is widely used in other tools besides Storyline.
+A Please understand that this is a specification.
+Previously, it was in a format that could be directly entered, but there were issues such as confirmation occurring during input, which has been improved.
+Input in a separate window is a method widely adopted in similar tools other than Storyline.

-・When translation and editing are done by different team members
+・When translation and editing are done by different members

-・When using translation support tools to prevent variations in spelling (in this case, it is required)
+・When using translation support tools to prevent inconsistencies in notation (this is mandatory in this case)

-・When the same or similar phrases are repeated in e-learning slides/narration/quizzes
+・When the same or similar phrases are repeated, such as in e-learning slides/narration/quizzes

-・When there is a possibility that the same phrases will appear in multiple courses or future materials
+・When there is a possibility that similar phrases will appear in multiple courses or materials created in the future

 Keigo Ryuno